Base and quote are two common terms found in the Forex industry. But what do they mean?

-This is because the forex transaction is an exchange of one currency to another.
+This is because a Forex transaction is an exchange of one currency to another.

-The currency to the left is called the “base”, and the currency to right is called the “secondary".
+The one on the left is called the “base” currency, and the one on the right is called the “quote” currency.

-A trader decides to buy the pair the EUR/USD.
-By buying this pair, the trader is buying the EURO and selling the US Dollar.
+Let’s say there’s a trader who decides to buy EUR/USD.
+When opening a buy position on this pair, the trader is buying the EURO and selling the Dollar.

-The opposite is true if this trader sold the EUR/USD pair.
-By selling it, the trader is selling the Euro and buying the US Dollar.
+The opposite would be true if this trader decides to sell EUR/USD.
+When opening a sell position on this pair, the trader is selling the EURO and buying the Dollar.

 Whenever you buy or sell a pair, always refer to the base currency first.

-This means, each 1 euro is worth 1.1700 US dollars.
-In other words, to be able to get one euro, it costs 1.1700 US Dollar.
+This means, each euro is worth 1.1700 Dollars.
+In other words, to be able to get one euro, it costs 1.1700 Dollars.

-Basically, 1 unit of the base currency costs “X” units of the secondary currency.
+Basically, one unit of the base currency costs “X” units of the quote currency.

 For example, an increase by 1 pip in the EUR/USD rate will lead to a move from 1.1700 to 1.1701.
 But a decrease by 1 pip in the EUR/USD rate will lead to a move from 1.1700 to 1.1699.